Is it time for your parent to stop driving?

 While on the road, your mother needs to be able to hear sirens, horns and other noises that are in place for public safety.
 If your mother is suffering from hearing loss, this can make things quite difficult – not to mention unsafe.
 Typically, hearing impairment is something that gradually develops over time, so be sure that your mother undergoes frequent hearing tests and talks to her physician to see if she is still fit to drive.

 Besides the ability to hear, the most crucial aspect of your senses when it comes to driving is vision.
 There are many things a driver needs to see while on the road, from the speedometer on their dashboard to road signs to pedestrians crossing the street.
 Unfortunately, as they get older, many seniors suffer from vision problems, including cataracts, glaucoma and just poor eyesight.
-In addition to auditory tests, be sure that your mother is visiting an eye doctor for more insight into her ability to see the road.
-If she encounters sensitivity to bright lights or is losing her peripheral vision, she may have issues yielding or understanding right of way, which can definitely cause problems behind the wheel.
+In addition to auditory tests, be sure that your older loved one is visiting an eye doctor for more insight into her ability to see the road.
+If they encounter sensitivity to bright lights or is losing their peripheral vision, they may have issues yielding or understanding right of way, which can definitely cause problems behind the wheel.

 Memory problems and dementia

-If your mother is in even the early stages of dementia, it is probably best that she stays off of the road.
+If your father is in even the early stages of dementia, it is probably best that he stays off of the road.
 There are several reasons why memory loss can create problems while driving.
-For example, your mother may forget major safety issues, such as putting on her seat belt, turning on her lights, using her turn signal or reacting quickly enough to oncoming traffic.
+For example, your father may forget major safety issues, such as putting on his seat belt, turning on lights, using the turn signal or reacting quickly enough to oncoming traffic.

 Damage to the car